eugomin/ARES-GT/README.md

 ## Installation

-ARES-GT is a python (v2.7) script that uses datetime, sys, re and regex libraries.
+ARES-GT is a python script that uses datetime, sys, re and regex libraries.

+* Version 2.0   is a python v2.7 script.
 * Version 2.0.1 has been modified for running in python 3.x versions.

 ## Input